The Salad Trail in Talmei Yosef offers agricultural tours where you will be picking and tasting fruits and vegetables.

 And now, let’s skip to the actual tour.

 The tour consists of various stations, and our guide started the tour by explaining about Talmei Yosef.
 As it turns out, Talmei Yosef was created in Sinai.
-But after returning Sinai to Egypt, original Talmei Yosef residents moved here and created moshav with the same name.
+But after returning Sinai to Egypt, original Talmei Yosef residents moved here and started moshav with the same name.

 The moshav was established in 1982 by former residents of Talmei Yosef, an Israeli settlement in Sinai.
 The original settlement’s residents were evacuated as a result of the Camp David Accords, and re-settled in Israel, naming their new settlement after their previous one (after Yosef Weitz, a former director of the Land and Afforestation Department of the Jewish National Fund).